pivotal/docs-tas-adapter/reference-architecture.md

 Application Service Adapter installs a Cloud Foundry API server and a set of controller runtime components on top of the base TAP installation.
-Although these components will consume cluster resources, the recommended minimum sizing for a TAP "iterate cluster" should be sufficient to accomodate Application Service Adapter system components running with modest load.
+Although these components will consume cluster resources, the recommended minimum sizing for a TAP "iterate cluster" should be sufficient to accommodate Application Service Adapter system components running with modest load.

 Specifically, TAP recommends the following for an "iterate cluster":